thevenuz/xify/README.md

 ### How to switch between vxtwitter and fxtwitter?

-By default the bot modifies to `vxtwitter` links.
+By default the extension uses `vxtwitter` links.
 You can enable the option `Enable fxtwitter` from the extension popup to use `fxtwitter` links instead of `vxtwitter`.

 ![fxtwitter popup](assets/popup.png)